sajjadjim/sajjadjim/README.md

 - 🔭 I’m currently working on -----
 - 🌱 I’m currently learning Web Development skill.
 - 👯 I’m looking to collaborate on [projects you want to collaborate on]
-- 💬 Ask me about [topics you are knowledgeable about]
+- 💬 Ask me about Hardware and Software related computer/Laptop...
 - 📫 How to reach me: [your contact information]
 - ⚡ Fun fact: Play Game 🎮 🎱 🏸 🎯 🎳